 That was definitely the hard part!
 But the challenge organisers had probably anticipated this and put together several incentives to motivate challenge takers to keep going.
 These included extra class credits, spa sessions and other goodies.

 The rewards were helpful.
-And in seeing my first fitness challenge through, I picked up some wisdom along the way, to share with you here:
+And in seeing my first fitness challenge through, I picked up some tips along the way, to share:

 It’s possible to prioritise workouts over work

 The biggest challenge (on top of the challenge itself) is working around your work schedule to get to the gym.
 Here is where you will need to recalibrate your mindset to make workouts a bigger priority over work.
 Share your fitness journey with your boss and colleagues with such passion that they cannot help but root for you.
 A workplace that is worth going the extra mile for would surely be supportive of an employee’s quest towards better health.

 It gets easier, not harder, to maintain the routine

 Once you get through the first week of sticking to the schedule, it won’t seem nearly as impossible as previously imagined.
 There’s no doubt that your body will hurt.
 There will even be days when a good stretch is not enough to get rid of the soreness.
 But it will adjust when you are halfway through, and you’ll feel yourself getting stronger despite the pain.
 With every successful week, your countdown to reaching your challenge goals will be over in no time.